 But if Gorsuch votes for McCoy here, it wouldn’t necessarily signal that he feels a death penalty defendant deserves more favorable treatment than others—it could simply reflect Gorsuch’s view of what the Sixth Amendment requires generally, he said.

-As was as true of Scalia’s approach, Gorsuch’s strict stance on the limits of government power in criminal cases doesn’t necessarily translate to wins for death row prisoners.
+As was true of Scalia’s approach, Gorsuch’s strict stance on the limits of government power in criminal cases doesn’t necessarily translate to wins for death row prisoners.

 Gorsuch has consistently joined Republican appointees Justices Clarence Thomas and Samuel A. Alito Jr. in voting to allow executions to proceed and in their criticism of legal obstacles to carrying out death sentences.